Jerusalem Declaration on Antisemitism: Guidelines

 The declaration's 15 guidelines are divided into three sections.
-Section A deals with general manifestations of antisemitism and provides examples like Holocaust denial and the Rothschild conspiracy theory.
-Section B gives examples of speech and conduct relating to Israel and Palestine that are inherently antisemitic according to the authors, including holding Jews collectively responsible for Israel's actions or requiring Jews to disavow Israel or Zionism.
-Section C gives examples of speech and conduct with regard to Israel and Palestine that are not necessarily antisemitic according to its authors, including supporting Palestinians, double standards against Israel and anti-Zionism.

-The declaration does not take explicit stances for or against the Boycott, Divestment and Sanctions (BDS) movement or the one-state solution, but rules they are not antisemitic "on the face of it".
+Section A outlines general manifestations of racism and antisemitism and provides examples such as Holocaust denialism and the Rothschild conspiracy theories.
+Section B gives examples of speech and conduct relating to Israel and Palestine which are categorized as inherently antisemitic, including holding Jews collectively responsible for Israel's actions or requiring Jews to publicly disavow Israel or Zionism.
+Section C gives examples of speech and conduct with regard to Israel and Palestine which are characterized not necessarily antisemitic, such as expressing support for Palestinians, comparison of the State of Israel with settler-colonialism and apartheid, or opposition to Zionism.
+The declaration does not take and explicit stance for or against the Boycott, Divestment and Sanctions (BDS) movement or the one-state solution, but says these are not antisemitic "in and of themselves".

 Reception

 US State Department

-In April 2021, several Democrats in the US House of Representatives led by Representative Jan Schakowsky wrote a letter to the United States Secretary of State, Antony Blinken, urging him to make use of tools against antisemitism beyond the IHRA definition, including the Jerusalem Declaration and Nexus Document.
-Organizations including Americans for Peace Now and J Street supported the letter while the Anti-Defamation League (ADL) and American Jewish Committee (AJC) opposed it.
+In April 2021, several Democrats in the US House of Representatives led by Rep. Jan Schakowsky wrote a letter to the Secretary of State, Antony Blinken, urging him to make use of tools against antisemitism beyond the IHRA definition, including the Jerusalem Declaration and Nexus Document.
+Organizations including Americans for Peace Now and J Street supported the letter, while the Anti-Defamation League (ADL) and American Jewish Committee (AJC) opposed it.

-Responding to the letter, Acting Assistant Secretary Naz Durakoğlu said "the Biden Administration embraces and champions the IHRA nonlegally binding working definition of anti-Semitism in its entirety, including its examples, and the Administration continues to encourage other countries as well as international bodies to do the same".
+Responding to the letter, Acting Assistant Secretary of State Naz Durakoğlu said "the Biden Administration embraces and champions the IHRA nonlegally binding working definition of anti-Semitism in its entirety, including its examples, and the Administration continues to encourage other countries as well as international bodies to do the same".
 The State Department did not directly address the Jerusalem Declaration in its response.